ssm1le/images-to-edetailing-converter/README.md

 > path to presentation (empty folder)

 > Path to folder with screens (can be `png` or `jpg`): *./screens* - by default

+<b>After finishing of presentation creation we need to run command 'co i && co debug' in the created presentation</b>